 Dr Paul Wallis

-Qualifying from University College London over 20 years ago, Paul has worked as a Clinical Psychologist, across a range of community and specialist CAMHS settings.
-For the past 8 and a half years he has been Director of Psychological Services for CAMHS in Manchester and Salford.
-Paul is also a Clinical Advisor with the Greater Manchester (GM) and East Cheshire Strategic Clinical Network, and GM lead for the roll-out of GM i-THRIVE and developing the CAMHS workforce.
+Qualifying from University College London 25 years ago, Paul has worked as a Clinical Psychologist, across a range of community and specialist CAMHS settings.
+For the past 12 years he has been Director of Psychological Services for CAMHS in Manchester University NHS Foundation Trust.
+Paul is also a Clinical Advisor with the Greater Manchester ICS, and GM lead for the roll-out of GM i-THRIVE and developing the CAMHS workforce.
 Paul has been involved in a range of CAMHS innovations in research and service development, including as past-chair of the BPS National Faculty for Child Clinical Psychologists, and contributing to regional and national developments in CYP-IAPT and i-THRIVE.

 Sophie is the Assistant Psychologist within the National i-THRIVE team, and Associate Quality Improvement Lead within The Tavistock and Portman Trust.
 She also works part-time outside of the NHS in a specialist psychoanalytic playgroup for refugee and asylum-seeking families.

 Following her BSc in Psychology, Sophie studied an MSC in Psychoanalytic Developmental Psychology at the Anna Freud Centre, in collaboration with UCL.
 Alongside her studies, Sophie worked as a youth participation worker and support worker in a residential home for individuals with autism, learning difficulties and mental health problems.